CharleRoger/Garden/Canon/Languages/Upic/Northern Upic/Öbic/Low Alöbi.md

 The corpus of Alöbi literature is primarily from the latter centuries of this period, in which the orthographic diversity that had evolved in [[T'ugü]] was consolidated into standardised writing systems.
 ## Transitional Alöbi
 The Low [[Öbic languages|Öbic language]] of the second millennium AGS had diverged enough from Low Alöbi to be considered a historically distinct language, called [[Eubli]].
 By convention, [[Eubli]] is taken to be historically separated from Low Alöbi via a transitional stage defined as the common spoken language of the [[Öb]] populace c.
-700-1000 AGS.
+800-1200 AGS.
 This language stage, called Transitional Alöbi, also developed into various other minor languages and notably contributed to the Alöbi-[[Xiri]] mixed language [[Möxali]].

 The precise form of Transitional Alöbi is uncertain since its deviation from the standard language was not recorded in writing until [[Eubli]] spelling reforms in the [[12th century|12th]] and [[13th century|13th]] centuries.
-Certain changes to the phonology, particularly of the vowel inventory, have been reconstructed, some examples of which are shown below (*Low Alöbi* → **Transitional Alöbi** → *Eubli*):
+Certain changes to the phonology, particularly of the vowel inventory, have been reconstructed, some examples of which are shown below (*Low Alöbi (mature stage)* → **Transitional Alöbi** → *Eubli*):
 - Merger of word-final /ɑ e/ to \*ə:
 	- *bit'e* [bitʼɛ] → **\*bit'ə** → *bit* [bitʼ] "egg"
 	- *blixma* [bliʃmɐ] → **\*blixmə** → *blišma* [bliɕmə] "iridescent"